ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-11-to-12.md

 title: Migrate from Hot Chocolate GraphQL server 11 to 12
 ---

-This guide will walk you through the manual migration steps to get you Hot Chocolate GraphQL server to version 12.
+This guide will walk you through the manual migration steps to get your Hot Chocolate GraphQL server to version 12.

 # Scalars

 We changed some defaults around scalars.
-These new defaults can break your existing schema but are in general better for new-comers and align better with the overall GraphQL ecosystem.
-You can naturally opt-out of these new defaults in order to preserve the integrity of your current schema.
+These new defaults can break your existing schema but are, in general, better for newcomers and align better with the overall GraphQL ecosystem.
+Of course, you can naturally opt out of these new defaults to preserve your current schema's integrity.

 ## UUID